AI Procurement | | 24 min read

 DFARS 252.204-7012 also requires contractors to rapidly report certain cyber incidents to DoD and flow the clause to subcontractors when subcontract performance involves Covered Defense Information or operationally critical support.

-The AI implication is significant.
-If a contractor uses an AI platform to process DoD CUI or technical data, that platform may become part of the contractor's covered environment.
-That affects tool selection, access controls, logging, vendor terms, cloud authorization, incident response, and subcontractor management.
+The AI implication is simple: if the tool touches covered DoD data, it may affect the contractor's security boundary, tool selection, access controls, audit logging, vendor terms, cloud authorization, incident response, and subcontractor management.

 6. CMMC: AI Use Can Affect the Compliance Boundary

-Contractors should review AI tools against CMMC scoping, system security plans, access controls, audit logging, data retention, incident response, and subcontractor flow-down requirements.
-Shadow AI use can create compliance risk because leadership may not know that employees have moved sensitive data into unapproved systems.
+Contractors should review AI tools against CMMC scoping, system security plans, access controls, audit logging, data retention, incident response, and subcontractor flowdown requirements.
+Shadow AI is dangerous here because leadership cannot scope, secure, document, or assess what it cannot see.

-Many AI tools are cloud-based, which makes FedRAMP relevant.
-FedRAMP announced AI prioritization effective August 18, 2025, for certain AI-based cloud services that provide conversational AI engines for routine and repeated federal worker use.
-The prioritization criteria include enterprise-grade features such as single sign-on, SCIM provisioning, role-based access control, and real-time analytics.
+Many AI tools are cloud based, so FedRAMP status can matter.
+FedRAMP announced AI prioritization effective August 18, 2025, for certain AI based cloud services that provide conversational AI engines for routine and repeated federal worker use.
+The prioritization criteria include enterprise grade features such as single sign on, SCIM provisioning, role based access control, and real time analytics.

 The right question is not only "Is this tool FedRAMP authorized?"
-The better question is "Is this tool approved for this contract, this data type, this user group, and this workflow?"
+The better question is: "Is this tool approved for this contract, this data type, this user group, this workflow, this customer, and this security boundary?"

 8. NIST AI Risk Management Framework